 Fix: rewrite each page title to describe what's on that page, plus your name, plus the location.
 Anna Kim ceramicist, Brunswick studio beats Home.

-Reason two: Google hasn't crawled your site yet
+Has Google actually crawled your portfolio site yet?

 If your site was launched in the last few weeks, or if it's never been submitted to Google Search Console, Google might simply not have indexed it.